Multiple independently targetable reentry vehicle

 The MIRV U.S. Peacekeeper missile, with the re-entry vehicles highlighted in red.

 Technicians secure a number of Mk12A re-entry vehicles on a Peacekeeper MIRV bus.

 LGM-118A Peacekeeper MIRV at the National Museum of the United States Air Force.

+Cut away diagram of a MIRV.

 A Trident II missile, operated exclusively by the US Navy and Royal Navy.
 Each missile can carry up to 12 warheads.

 A multiple independently targetable reentry vehicle (MIRV) is an exoatmospheric ballistic missile payload containing several warheads, each capable of being aimed to hit a different target.
 The concept is almost invariably associated with intercontinental ballistic missiles carrying thermonuclear warheads, even if not strictly being limited to them.
 An intermediate case is the multiple reentry vehicle (MRV) missile which carries several warheads which are dispersed but not individually aimed.
+All nuclear-weapon states except Pakistan (Note: "Pakistan is confirmed to possess MIRV technology, but there is no confirmation yet that it has deployed MIRV missiles.") and North Korea (Note: "North Korea claims to possess and have successfully tested a MIRV, but there is no confirmation yet that it has operationally deployed MIRVs on any missiles.") are currently confirmed to have deployed MIRV missile systems.